CDharyatra/Code-Analyser/README.md

 # Code-Anaalyser
 Analyses your code <br>
-To deploy the entire project dowload the entire folder Open the folder in Terminal and run the app.py file
+To deploy the entire project dowload the entire folder<br>
+Open the folder in Terminal and run the app.py file